 6th April 1915

-Arrived in Alexandria 4.am Woke up somewhere about this morning by a nigger crawling all over me, mistook me for the carriage door mat I think.
-I knew it was a nigger by the beautiful perfume that pervaded the air when such creatures are at large, also by the yell he emitted when I soiled my right boot.
+Arrived in Alexandria 4.am Woke up somewhere about this morning by a beggar crawling all over me, mistook me for the carriage door mat I think.
+I knew it was a beggar by the beautiful perfume that pervaded the air when such creatures are at large, also by the yell he emitted when I soiled my right boot.
 I crawled out in the rain and saw to the unloading of the trucks.
 Had my first feed of Bully Beef and Biscuits.
 Gee but it's hard feed.
-I was on guard all day keeping inquisitive niggers from poking their noses into other peoples concerns, suits my present mood splendidly.
+I was on guard all day keeping inquisitive beggars from poking their noses into other peoples concerns, suits my present mood splendidly.
 Slept in some goods shed on the wharf.
 Stone floor, ugh.
 Darn sight worse than sand.

 7th April 1915

 I woke up with an awfully stiff back.
 Had a wash in a horse trough.
 No extra charge for the oats and chaff which were floating about.
 Exercised horses most of the morning.
 One moke wanted to give an exhibition of Tango or shake hands with me, and succeeded in planting me one on the leg.
 Spell to in the afternoon and went into the city at night after having an argument with a cabbie.
 Just to show our independence.
 Had supper at a German Restaurant.
 They came off second best.
 Remarkable what you pick up nowadays.
 Norman had an 'accident' he usually does.
 Leave expired at 9.30.
 Woke up to the fact that it was nearly that when we observed the time, so made a night of it.

 8th April 1915 (Thursday)